baetyl/baetyl/doc/us-en/FAQ.md

 _**NOTE**: If you got some error when you execute `step2`, it may be that the `grub` setting is incorrect.
 Please repeat `steps 1 and 2`._

 **Question 3**: Found `WARNING: Your kernel does not support swap limit capabilities.
-Limitation discarded` when OpenEdge start.
+Limitation discarded` when Baetyl start.

 **Suggested Solution**: Refer to Question 2.

-**Question 4**: Found `Got permission denied while trying to connect to the docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.38/images/json: dial unix /var/run/docker.sock: connect: permission denied` when OpenEdge start.
+**Question 4**: Found `Got permission denied while trying to connect to the docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.38/images/json: dial unix /var/run/docker.sock: connect: permission denied` when Baetyl start.

 **Suggested Solution**: Add the docker group if it doesn't already exist: